leungwai/JPM_SMM4H_2a_LW/README.md

 ## Methodology
 The datasets were trained on variants top of the BERT language model \(Devlin et al., 2019\): RoBERTa<sub>BASE</sub>, RoBERTa<sub>LARGE</sub>, BERT<sub>BASE</sub>-uncased, BERT<sub>LARGE</sub>-uncased.

-The model ensembling code is adapted from \(Jayanthi and Gupta, 2021\) method of model ensembling.
+The model ensembling methodology is adapted from \(Jayanthi and Gupta, 2021\) method of model ensembling.
 Various methods of ensembling were experimented, including majority-vote, weighted and unweighted.
 Ultimately, a majority ensemble of RoBERTa<sub>LARGE</sub> models were used.

 ## Results
 **Performance Metric for Subtask 1a**